emregoynugur/PolicyOBDA/mine_federation.md

 #### Setup

-After downloading the requirements mentioned above, please follow these instructions to get the data federation solution up and running.
-We followed [Ontop's tutorial](https://github.com/ontop/ontop/wiki/BookFederationTutorial) to create our example.
-Similar instructions can be found in their site.
+After downloading the requirements mentioned above, please follow the below instructions to get the data federation solution up and running.
+We followed [Ontop's tutorial](https://github.com/ontop/ontop/wiki/BookFederationTutorial) to create this example.

 ##### Preparing the data sources

 ###### PostreSQL

 1. Create PostgreSQL database by running `CREATE DATABASE smart_mine;` in `psql`
 2. Create the tables by running the script located in the example's folder.  `psql smart_mine < ./resources/use_cases/mine/schema.sql`

 ###### MongoDB

 3. Start the MongoDB server.
 4. Connect to your MongoDB server.
 (On macOS `mongod`command in terminal can be used to start a server and `mongo` command can be used to connect to that instance in another terminal window.